rust-lang/book/src/functions.md

 Rust has our back here: it even suggests removing the semicolon, which fixes the error.
 But the main error message is the core of the issue: statements don’t evaluate to a value, yet we want to return an `i32`.

 In practice, Rust programmers don’t often think about these rules at this level.
 Usually, you have a semicolon at the end of most lines, and maybe not at the end of blocks.
-When looking at the rules, they can seem a bit strange, but in practice, it works well.

 ## Multiple return values